JPTS2/SAD2XS/docs/testing.md

 The test suite requires SAD for conversion and helper tests.
 Parser, writer, packaging, CI, and converter quiet-mode tests do not invoke the SAD executable.

-CI uses two blocking regression jobs and one non-blocking known-issues job.
-`sad-free` runs first; `sad-required` follows only when that regression gate passes.
-The known-issues job runs independently and retains full failure output.

-Do not rely on filename ordering to ensure that SAD installation tests run before other tests.
-The explicit job dependency in `run_tests.yml` handles this.
+CI runs the whole suite as a single job with two sequential steps (blocking regression, then non-blocking known-issue) rather than separate jobs — see CI below. `pytest.ini`'s `testpaths` order, not job structure, is what guarantees SAD installation tests run before other tests.

 ## Temporary Files